Want a yacht that effortlessly combines cutting-edge design and groundbreaking technology?

-Meet the Shogun 43.
-Developed with a focus on performance and user-experience, this yacht goes beyond conventional and traditional design and takes sailing to another level.
-It is a yacht for you who love speed, who want to go faster and have fun on the water.
-Who want to maximise your sailing experience.
+Developed with a focus on performance and ease of use, this yacht goes beyond conventional and traditional design and takes sailing to another level.
+It is the yacht for you who love speed, who want to go faster.
+It is for you who want to have fun on the water and maximise your sailing experience.